 My Observations

-This is the “Elite” version of the Primadonna and on this version, the touch screen TFT is integrated within the machine instead of appearing to be a separate tablet attached to the machine, however probably the main pull with the elite is where cold coffees are worried.
+This is the “Elite” version of the Primadonna and on this version, the touch screen TFT is integrated within the machine instead of appearing to be a separate tablet attached to the machine, however probably the main pull with the elite is where cold coffees are anxious.

 I’ve had cold froth from among the Crew machines, and it’s a revelation!
-I wouldn’t have thought that texturing cold milk would do what it does, I’m uncertain if it’s just the texture tricking my brain, nevertheless for me when I’ve used the whipper on among these machines to whip up cold milk, it flavors almost like I’ve put whipped cream on the top of my coffee, but without the calories.
+I wouldn’t have thought that texturing cold milk would do what it does, I’m uncertain if it’s simply the texture tricking my brain, nevertheless for me when I’ve used the whipper on among these machines to whip up cold milk, it tastes almost like I’ve put whipped cream on the top of my coffee, but without the calories.

 DeLonghi Maestosa